MicrosoftDocs/azure-databases-docs/articles/postgresql/extensions/concepts-extensions-considerations.md

 For security reasons, you must [allowlist](how-to-allow-extensions.md#allow-extensions) the [pg_stat_statements extension](https://www.postgresql.org/docs/current/pgstatstatements.html) and install it using [CREATE EXTENSION](https://www.postgresql.org/docs/current/sql-createextension.html) command.

-The setting `pg_stat_statements.track`, which controls what statements are counted by the extension, defaults to `top`, meaning all statements issued directly by clients are tracked.
+The setting `pg_stat_statements.track`, which controls what statements are tracked by the extension, defaults to `top`, meaning all statements issued directly by clients are tracked.
 The two other tracking levels are `none` and `all`.
 This setting is configurable as a server parameter.

 There's a tradeoff between the query execution information the `pg_stat_statements` extension provides on the server performance as it logs each SQL statement.
 If you aren't actively using the `pg_stat_statements` extension, we recommend that you set `pg_stat_statements.track` to `none`.
 Some third-party monitoring services might rely on `pg_stat_statements` to deliver query performance insights, so confirm whether this is the case for you.